 This medicine should not be used in children and adolescents, under the age of 18 years.

 This medicine is available only with a doctor's prescription.
 It is not addictive.

-Please read the other medicine (aromatase inhibitor) Consumer Medicine Information (CMI) carefully as well.
+Please also read the Consumer Medicine Information (CMI) for the other medicines used in combination with KISQALI carefully as well.
+That is, the: